kolbyboyd/Exploration-Of-Tensorflow-X-Keras-Model-Performance-Utilizing-Cifar-10-Deep-Learning-Techniques/README.md

-# CIFAR-10 Image Classification using TensorFlow and Keras
+# Exploration Of Tensorflow X Keras Model Performance
+## Utilizing Cifar-10 & Deep Learning Techniques

 This project demonstrates image classification on the CIFAR-10 dataset using TensorFlow and Keras.
 It includes code for data preprocessing, model building, training, evaluation, and visualization of results.
 ## Installation
 #### We will be using TensorFlow, Keras, Numpy, and MatPlotLib to accomplish our goal.